vikasdalal2007-sketch/Profile-Read-Me/README.md

-# Profile-Read-Me
-About me
+# Welcome to the Lab 🔬

-I am largely a destroyer of things mostly electronics.
-I have had a long curiosity to see things and how they work.
+I am a system designer and kinetic artist driven by a long curiosity to see how things work under the hood.

-Since August 2025 i have set up a lab where i largely learn arduino and make things.
-I started with arduino uno and only recently have used esp32 supermini a couple of times.
+### 🛠️ The Philosophy: Salvage & Build
-There is no factory making involved, i salvage components from old parts and see if they can be used in any of my projects.
-As for the components as for other materials.
+* **The Process:** I am largely a destroyer of things—mostly electronics.
+I salvage components from old devices and materials to see how they can be repurposed into new, physical projects.

-I am comfortable working with wood, metal and dremel.
-Special soft spot is reserved for leds and motors, in particular servo motors.
+* **The Bench:** No factory manufacturing or 3D printing involved.
+Every prototype is hand-crafted at the bench using wood, metal, drills, and a Dremel.
+I have a major soft spot for **LEDs** and **Servo Motors**.

+### 🤖 The Stack & AI Collaboration
+* **Hardware:** Began my journey in August 2025 with the *Arduino Uno*, and recently expanded into deploying *ESP32 Supermini* development boards.
-I have no background in CSE or Electrical/ Electronics Engineering.
-I use Ai in rapid collaborative mode to create, iterate and debug code.
+* **Software:** I have no formal background in Computer Science or Electrical Engineering.
+Instead, I operate as a **System Designer**, utilizing AI in a rapid, collaborative mode to write, iterate, and debug Python and Arduino code.

-I think of myself of more as a system designer rather than a syntax or engineering expert.
+---
+*Mapping organic geometry and fluid paths at the intersection of raw hand-tools and modern AI computing.*